agusmakmun/project-generator/README.md

 $ pgen -h                   # print help
 $ pgen help                 # or

-$ pgen -p projectname       # create a djano project with virtualenv
+$ pgen -p projectname       # create a django project with virtualenv
 $ pgen project projectname  # or

 $ pgen -l pluginname        # create a pypi project with virtualenv